ettysekhon/google-maps-mcp-server/README.md

 Now you can ask Claude:

-- *"Find the best coffee shops near Times Square, New York"*
+- *"Find the best coffee shops near The Strand, London"*
+- *"What are the opening hours for the Natural History Museum?"*
-- *"What's the fastest route from San Francisco to Los Angeles right now?"*
+- *"How is the traffic from London to Manchester right now?"*
+- *"Is the route from Edinburgh to Glasgow safe for night driving?"*
-- *"Convert the address '1600 Amphitheatre Parkway, Mountain View, CA' to coordinates"*
+- *"Convert the address '10 Downing Street, London' to coordinates"*
 - *"What's the address for coordinates 51.5074, -0.1278?"*
-- *"Find gas stations within 2km of my current location at 40.7128,-74.0060"*
+- *"Find petrol stations within 2km of my current location at 51.5074,-0.1278"*

 ### With Google ADK